racket/racket/racket/src/native-libs/README.txt

    uses `-static-libgcc' and `-static-libstdc++' to statically link those libraries.
 Use "depends.exe" to check DLL dependencies.

-More details for Mac OS X:
+More details for Mac OS:

  * 32-bit binaries are built for 10.5 and up.
 64-bit binaries are
    built for 10.6 and up.